Taskeren/Taskeren/README.md

 - [This Might be Useful for Mac Newbies](https://github.com/Taskeren/ThisMightBeUsefulForMacNewbies): Things about pitfalls using Mac to work and program.
 (Also contains Windows part, lol)
 - [ForK-GFW](https://github.com/Taskeren/ForK-GFW)[(website)](https://fuck-gfw.taske.ren): FUCK GFW.
+- [GTNH-Flowchart-CN](https://github.com/Taskeren/gtnh-flowchart-cn): Some flowcharts about GT: New Horizons recipe lines.